-Thanks to the Internet, political and social issues are well documented easily accessible.
+Thanks to the internet, political and social issues are well documented and easily accessible.
 If you can find an issue that matters to you, just look to the news and documentaries for true stories that you can use for inspiration.

 Dreaming Things Up

 Creative people from all walks of life from artists to inventors have found answers and ideas within the magical world of dreams.
 One of the most successful living authors of our time, Stephen King, attributes a dream as the inspiration for Misery, a novel that was also made into a film and an off-Broadway play: